ddnet-community/src-upgrade-scripts/README.md

 # src-upgrade-scripts
-Scripts that helps migrating your ddnet forks to newer versions
+Scripts that help migrating your ddnet forks to newer versions